TonyBogdanov/poly-notifier/README.md

     npm install -g bower

-Then, go ahead and download the element's dependencies:
+And init your project with:

+    bower init

+## Installation

+Install the component with:

-    bower install
+    bower install --save poly-notifier

 ## Playing With Your Element